Open-Telecoms-Data/open-fibre-data-standard/docs/guidance/publication.md

 Most fields in the OFDS schema are optional.
 However, the more fields you publish, the more useful your data will be.

+If you are concerned about disclosing the exact sensitive location data, see [how to obfuscate location data](#how-to-obfuscate-location-data).

 #### Identify your data sources

 Once you have decided what data to publish, you ought to identify your data sources.
 These will be the systems, databases and documents that contain the data that you will convert to OFDS format for publication.